 Section 307 of the Workers’ Compensation Act provides relief for families when the death of a loved one resulted from a work injury or disease caused by their occupation.
 Depending upon the circumstances surrounding the death, benefits could last up to a lifetime after the person has passed.
+Contact our Pennsylvania wrongful death lawyers for a free case review.

 What Needs to be Proven